daphneruth/node-behind-scene/readme.md

 - exports : export   obect from module
 __filename :absolute path of the current module's file __dirname : directory name of the current module

 ```

+### Returning Exports

+- require function returns exports of the required module
+- module.exports is th returned object
+- module.exports is used to export one single variable
+- export is used to exportmultiple named variables.